Skip to content

 get_total_calls(service_name: str) -> int

-Get total call count for a service (success + failure).
+Get the repository counter total for a service (failure + success).

 Parameters: